 Dril-Quip is committed to taking all reasonable steps to ensure that slavery and human trafficking is not taking place in any part of our business or in our supply chains.
-This Statement is made pursuant to s.54 of the Modern Slavery Act 2015 (the "Act") by DrilQuip (Europe) Limited on behalf of Dril-Quip, Inc. and all of its subsidiaries and as DrilQuip's primary contracting entity for UK operations.
+This Statement is made pursuant to s.54 of the Modern Slavery Act 2015 (the "Act") by DrilQuip (Europe) Limited.

 As a leading manufacturer of drilling and production equipment for use by oil and gas companies in areas throughout the world, we place a high value on ethical practices and recognize that some areas pose higher risks for slavery and human trafficking.
-In addition to our manufacturing facilities in Aberdeen, Scotland, we have significant manufacturing facilities located in the United States, Singapore and Brazil.
-We provide goods and services in the UK, Europe, USA, South America, Africa and Asia Pacific.
+We have aftermarket and manufacturing facilities in Aberdeen, Scotland, and provide goods and services in the UK, Europe, Caspain, USA, Singapore, and Africa.

 Our employment processes ensure that all employees are legally entitled to work in the country of employment and we have various safeguards in place to ensure employees are protected whilst in our employment.
 These include:-

 - Pre-employment checks;